ajoz/ajoz.github.io/_posts/2017-11-09-4developers-lodz-afterthoughts.markdown

 ### Final thoughts

 Although nothing remotely Android related I still had fun.
 I hope there will be another edition in Łódź.
 Also a note to myself I need to attend more Agile related talks like the one given by Piotr Stawirej a perfect mix of entertainment and education.
+See you all on the next 4Developers Łódź!